PrinceOfIgor/GemmCUDA/README.md

 conda install -c cupy

-## Create and activate from the environment.yml (will take some time to install all dependencies)
+ > Create and activate from the environment.yml (will take some time to install all dependencies)
+ >
-## Cupy required downgrading to Python 3.9.18, please import the environment using Anaconda and profit from my headaches
+ > Cupy required downgrading to Python 3.9.18, the switchover to Anaconda was also interesting to say the least.
+ > Please import the environment using Anaconda and profit from my headaches

 conda env create -f environment.yml